 With the right conditions, expect yearly height increases of 13 to 24 inches.
 At maturity, the Shumard oak should reach 40 to 60 feet in height with a spread of 40 feet.

 The acorns are produced every two to four years.

 Texas Live Oak (Quercus fusiformis)

-Texas Live Oaks (not to be confused with the Live Oaks of the eastern United States) are medium trees which can live to be hundreds of years old.
+Texas live oaks (not to be confused with the live oaks of the Southeastern United States) are medium trees which can live to be hundreds of years old.
 At maturity, the tree can reach 50 feet in height with a spread of up to 100 feet.
 The tree is best planted in a large space.